Explicit Instructions on How to Make a Website for a Small Business

 If you have the skills, you can just draw it.
 But if you do not, simply try to visualize the style and layout.
 Furthermore, you might want to make a list of pages, categories, and features that you wish to add.

-Try to envisage a customer journey map and get a grasp of what they would want to find on your platform.
-Still, there is no need to get all wired up about the nuances.
-You can fix all aspects or make necessary changes on the way.
+Try to imagine a customer journey map and get a grasp of what they would want to find on your platform.
+Still, there is no need to get all wired up about the details.
+You can fix all aspects or make necessary changes along the way.

 2. Materials you want to publish